 Section 106 of the National Historic Preservation Act (16 USC 470) requires federal agencies to consider the effects of proposed federal undertakings on historic properties included or eligible for the National Register of Historic Places.
 The implementing regulations for Section 106 (36 C.F.R. § 800) require federal agencies to consult with various parties, including the Illinois SHPO, and Indian Tribes, to identify and evaluate historic properties, and to assess and resolve effects to historic properties.
-USACE submitted a finding of No Historic Properties Affected to the Illinois SHPO on November 12, 2024.
-The Illinois SHPO concurred with this determination in a letter dated December 10, 2024.
+USACE determined that no historic properties would be adversely affected by the proposed undertaking.
+The Illinois State Historic Preservation Office stated "no historic properties are affected" in a letter dated December 10, 2024.